FAQs for CPNMD Customers

 Depending on age and functionality, some meters will only need to be re-programed, while others will need to be replaced with Advanced Metering Infrastructure (AMI).
-AMI work will begin as soon as possible after Day 1.
-The timeline for completion depends on various factors, but it will likely be completed within 12-18 months after Day 1.
+We are committed to beginning the AMI work will begin as soon as possible.
+However, due to shortages that are currently affecting the supply chain, we don't anticipate that installations will begin in customers' homes until sometime in 2023.

 Where can I find more info on PWSD’s water quality; how does it compare to CPNMD’s?

 PWSD is in full compliance with all regulatory requirements and our most-recent Consumer Confidence Report is available online.

 Until the systems are interconnected, CPNMD customers will continue to receive the same water they rely on today.
 Once the systems are interconnected, which we anticipate will happen sometime between 2024 and 2026, water between the two systems will flow back and forth as needed.

 PWSD treats its water in various ways depending on the source.

 - Groundwater from the Denver Basin Aquifer meets primary drinking water standards when pulled from the ground.
 However, PWSD treats aquifer water for iron and manganese and applies a disinfectant before sending it through PWSD’s distribution system.

 - PWSD is in the process of installing filters in most of our well houses, a project scheduled for completion in 2026.
 The new filters will address the slightly discolored water PWSD's system sometimes experiences when naturally occurring iron in the water oxidizes and develops a subtle reddish hue.
 Though the discoloration is temporary and does not affect drinking water's safety, PWSD is addressing the aesthetic issue on behalf of its customers.